 Wine collecting is now being practiced by many; and wine enthusiasts know how important it is to have a proper storage or cellar to prolong the life of a great wine.
-I was able to talk with Pinnacle Group a calgary basement renovator on the basics of how to make a wine cellar, without involving too much technical work.
+I was able to talk with Basement Builders a calgary basement renovator on the basics of how to make a wine cellar, without involving too much technical work.
 I am jumping on the bandwagon of collecting wines and I have grown to appreciate them more today; therefore I am looking into transforming my basement into a wine cellar that can house my collection and at the same time entertain guests.
 Here are some of the tips he shared about renovating my basement to become my dream wine cellar:

 Truth be told, there is an HVAC system that is specifically designed to cater wine storage units.
 If you have the budget for it, this is a better investment since it will keep constant track and balance the temperature in a way that the usual conditioning systems cannot.
 Depending on your location, there might be a need to invest on an HVAC system or just let mother nature do its task.